danarcher/XCom2SpookClass/README.md

 *"Interacting with objects and objectives, knocking people out, and picking up and putting down bodies are free actions and will not end your turn."*

 Costs 25 Supplies, then available to all Spooks.
+Operator interactions will not break concealment unless they are part of a critical mission objective.

 ## Acquiring Spooks